All Episodes

 I think they're buying them simply because they like them.

-And if we made them, I know in fact that American people would buy these products.
+And if we made them, I know, in fact, that American people would buy these products.

-I I looked I recently uh bought a new Cadillac CTF.
+I recently bought a new Cadillac CTS.

 I love that car.

-I'm gonna tell you that is a great automobile for anybody listening, take a look at it.
+I'm going to tell you, that is a great automobile for anybody listening.

 It's a fabulous product.

-Uh I looked at all these other products and was very tempted at that time to buy one.
+I looked at all these other products and was very tempted at that time to buy one.

-Sure you can.
+Sure, you can.

-But but I just uh you know the i I mentioned this to my listeners here locally on WJR and I'll say to the Rush Limbaugh audience I just we did a a broadcast from the UAW Solidarity House, hearing their side of the story and their role in helping turn things around and Ron Gettelfinger, the president of the uh the UAW put me in three different vehicles.
+And I just, you know, I've mentioned this to my listeners here locally on WJR, and I'll say to the Rush Limbaugh audience, I just, we did a broadcast from the UAW Solidarity House, hearing their side of the story and their role in helping turn things around.

-And it's a good question, Dan, as to why they missed that, if they've missed it uh altogether, or if they've got something in the pipeline, you know, they've got new product coming.
+And it's a good question, Dan, as to why they missed that, if they've missed it altogether or if they've got something in the pipeline.

-Dan, I appreciate uh the call.
+Dan, I appreciate the call.

 Let's go to Seattle, Washington.

-Mark is on his cell phone on the Rush Limbaugh show with Paul W. Smith.
+Mark is on his cell phone on the Rush Limbaugh Show with Paul W. Smith.

 Hello, Mark.

-Hi, Paul, how are you?
+How are you?

 I'm good.